1. PURPOSE AND SCOPE

 3.3 The University as the employer and its recognised trades unions jointly commit to a university-wide system of employee relations which will operate at all levels within the organisation, based on the key characteristics of collaboration, teamwork, transparency and mutual respect.

-3.4 It is the University’s responsibility to plan, organise and manage its activities to achieve its strategic objectives and corporate plans.
+3.4 It is the University’s responsibility to plan, organise and manage its activities to achieve its strategic objectives.
 The University will do so in ways that are commensurate with employment legislation and with appropriate and timely consultation and negotiation with recognised trades unions.

 3.5 The University recognises the trades unions’ responsibility to carry out collective bargaining and to represent and protect the interests of their members who are employees, covered in this Agreement.